garniergere/gMetapop/README.md

 ## How to cite gMetapop? ##

-Raspail F, Austerlitz F, Mariette S, Le Corre V, Machon N, Baradat D, Gouyon P-H, Godelle B, Kremer A, Garnier-Géré P. gMetapop, a software for simulating the evolution of genes and traits in subdivided populations in species with complex demographic features. in preparation
+Raspail F, Austerlitz F, Mariette S, Le Corre V, Machon N, Baradat D, Gouyon P-H, Godelle B, Kremer A, Garnier-Géré P. gMetapop, a software for simulating the evolution of genes and traits in subdivided populations of species with complex demographic features. in preparation

 ## License ##